daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 Based on Futures they all said they’d give it 8/9 out of 10 as they knew it was dependant on the tool used could do what we suggested it would.

+We repeated this process with different members of the organisation for the remaining sprints.

 #### What I learnt

 This was a very positive experience all round.
 After initial reservations the onboarded PINS team really got into it from day 3 onwards.

-A key member and contributor of the onboarded team was the Senior Inspector (Rynd Smith).
+A key member and contributor of the onboarded team was the Senior Inspector.
 He was brilliant.
 He had sufficient IT knowledge and experience of the job to know what questions to ask and also understood that we could be limited by budget and that would determine the selected tool.
+A very expert witness (user).

 All in all it was possibly one of the best working expriences of my career and I brought it back to our team to implement the ideas and shape our future process.